 Visit Manu National Park, kayak the Amazon River, or take a luxury cruise and explore the jungles with its vast array of wildlife, such as pink dolphins and three-toed sloths.
 You can also experience the amazing sight and sound of the howler monkey.

-Considered the national dish and potentially originating in Lima, ceviche is definitely the most well-known Peruvian dish.
+Considered the national dish and supposedly a Lima original, ceviche is definitely the most well-known Peruvian dish.
 The dish consists of raw fish marinated in lime juice with onion, salt, and hot chili’s (aji).
 It’s often paired with sweet potato or boiled corn (choclo).

 Causa (potato casserole)